Xelvanta/Anndromeda-RoyaleAPI/CONTRIBUTING.md

   ```js
   await page.waitForSelector('div.item-img-container', { timeout: 15000 });
   ```
-  > ⚠️ **Note:** As of `v6.0.0` class selectors are irrelevant.
-Starting from version 6, we use the Traderie API instead of scraping the forward-facing marketplace.
+  > ⚠️ **Note:** As of `v6.0.0`, class selectors are irrelevant.
+Starting from version 6, we make a GET request to the Traderie API via loading the endpoint in a headless client.
+This is opposed to scraping the forward-facing marketplace.
   > This guideline is kept for reference for contributors working on older branches.

 Make sure all files are formatted before committing to maintain consistency! 🚀